Language selection

 Beginning in 2007, scientists made several trips to study the animals living in the water column of the Gully.
 Samples were taken from the surface to 2,380 metres deep using a midwater trawl with a 60 square-metre mouth opening.
 These were the first deep, mid-water surveys in over twenty years in this part of the Atlantic and some of the first globally to sample at such depths within a canyon.
 Catches were dominated by small non-commercial species such as lanternfish and krill.
 Juvenile and adult squid were also collected among the 500-plus species sampled.

-Seabird Surveys
+Seabird surveys

 The Canadian Wildlife Service places biologists on research vessels to survey birds on the open ocean.
-Many scientific expeditions to the Gully have benefitted from having a seabird specialist aboard.
+Many scientific expeditions to the Gully have benefitted from a seabird specialist aboard.
 Observers with the Eastern Canada Seabirds at Sea program keep watch in the wheelhouse and follow a monitoring protocol while at sea.
 Visual scans for birds are also conducted when vessels are stopped or station keeping.
-Since 2006, over 1500 kilometres have been surveyed in the MPA.
+Since 2006, over 1,500 kilometres have been surveyed in the MPA.
 The data shows that 24 bird species are present in the MPA.
 Observations confirm that the Gully is an important offshore feeding area in Atlantic Canada.

-Monitoring Contaminants and Debris
+Monitoring contaminants and debris

 Government, industry and academic sampling programs have targeted various components of the Gully ecosystem over the years.
 Water samples, sediment grabs and animal tissues have been examined for a variety of chemicals.
 The Canadian Science Advisory Secretariat hosted a series of workshops to examine the potential risks.
 That process resulted in a Research Document and a Science Advisory Report addressing the state of knowledge and monitoring needs.
 Surveys of floating debris in the MPA have been taking place since the 1990s.
 In 2023, a study on floating plastic pollution was published.
 Researchers investigated trends in the quantity and composition of plastics over time and compared them to the stomach contents of stranded northern bottlenose whales.

-Ecosystem Monitoring
+Ecosystem monitoring

 Monitoring a range of indicators and threats is necessary to ensure the MPA is meeting its stated conservation objectives.
 A recommended approach to ecosystem monitoring was published by the Canadian Science Advisory Secretariat in 2010.
 A suite of indicators, strategies and protocols were examined.
 29 indicators were recommended for monitoring the ecosystem and an additional 18 were advanced for pressure monitoring.
 In 2021, a review of these monitoring indicators were presented in a Research Document, along with an evaluation of baseline information and trends observed within the MPA.
 These indicators will be reviewed regularly to evaluate trends, including those connected to climate change.

 Threats posed by shipping activities have been a longstanding concern for management of the MPA.
 The remote offshore location of the Gully has made monitoring a particular challenge.
 Monitoring and surveillance is conducted in partnership with Fisheries and Oceans Canada, the Canadian Coast Guard and Transport Canada through ship and aerial patrols.
 Due to the offshore location, it takes a great deal of time and resources to visit the site, therefore remote monitoring tools such as vessel monitoring systems(VMS) are used.
 Aerial patrols have been supplemented in recent years by mandatory ballast water exchange (the replacement of water in a ballast tank of the ship by dumping and replacing it with surrounding water), reporting and positional data collected from satellites.
-A report of vessel traffic in Atlantic Canada presents monthly maps and statistics for Gully transits.
+A retrospective of vessel traffic in Atlantic Canada presents monthly maps and statistics for Gully transits.
 Additionally, the 2023 pressure monitoring report provides an overview of vessel traffic in the Gully MPA.
 The report includes the number, average speed and types of vessels that transit through this area.

 Environmental DNA (eDNA)

 Since 2018, scientists at the Bedford Institute of Oceanography have been using environmental DNA (eDNA) sampling as a non-invasive method to monitor biodiversity.
 This approach leverages the ability to capture, extract, and sequence free-floating DNA from water.
 The water sampling is also part of the Atlantic Zone Monitoring Program (AZMP).
-Pilot studies, in both the inshore and offshore environments, have underscored the effectiveness of eDNA in measuring biodiversity patterns and enhancing existing sampling methods.
+Pilot studies, in both inshore and offshore environments, have underscored the effectiveness of eDNA in measuring biodiversity patterns and enhancing existing sampling methods.
 Regular eDNA sampling is currently underway in the Gully as part of a standardized biomonitoring program for MPAs in the bioregion. eDNA is helping us understand the ecosystem in the Gully, at different depths.

 Okeanos Explorer